-The primary challenge in automated video surveillance is how to detect "persons of interest" in a video and then identify them using face recognition systems.20 Here, we focus only on the problem of identifying the "person of interest" in a surveillance video using the face modality.21 Face recognition in surveillance applications is a very challenging problem due to the following two reasons:
+tify them using face recognition systems.
+Here, we focus only on the problem of identifying the "person of interest" in a surveillance video using the face modality.
+Face recognition in surveillance applications is a very challenging problem due to the following two reasons:

-- 1. The poor quality of face images captured using CCTV cameras.
-Factors leading to this degradation in quality may include low spatial resolution of the camera, large distance between the subject and the camera, speed at which the subject is moving, illumination variations at the monitored location, and occlusion caused by other objects and people in the scene. - 2.
-Since the subject is not expected to be cooperative (not posing for face capture as in a mugshot scenario), there may be large pose and expression changes as well as occlusion of facial features due to the wearing of accessories like caps and eye-glasses.
+The poor quality of face images captured using CCTV cameras.
+Factors leading to this degradation in quality may include low spatial resolution of the camera, large distance between the subject and the camera, speed at which the subject is moving, illumination variations at the monitored location, and occlusion caused by other objects and people in the scene.
+2. Since the subject is not expected to be cooperative (not posing for face capture as in a mugshot scenario), there may be large pose and expression changes as well as occlusion of facial features due to the wearing of accessories like caps and eye-glasses.
 In some cases, the subject may also intentionally hide his face from the camera to avoid detection.